 View preferences

-Image toolbar_formatting
+Image view-settings-in-preferences

-2. Show Side Panel allows you to choose whether to display the side panel when opening a new view.
-Note that for any open view, the side panel can be collapsed by clicking on the small triangle at the top left side of the settings area or by using the key combination Ctrl + U (Image command_key_web + U on Mac).
+For any open view, the Side Panel can be collapsed by clicking on the small triangle at the top left side of the settings area or by using the key combination Ctrl + U (Image command_key_web + U on Mac).

 • Name (the default)